An easy to access list of all posts from the Corruption in Fragile States blog series.

 Why “what can we learn about corruption in fragile states?” is a central question for The Central Africa Accountable Service Delivery Initiative, and first steps taken to investigate it.

-Cheyanne Scharbatke-Church is Principal at Besa: Catalyzing Strategic Change, a social enterprise committed to catalysing significant change on strategic issues in places experiencing conflict and structural or overt physical violence.
-She has significant experience working on anti-corruption and state legitimacy in the DRC and Uganda.
-As a Professor of Practice she teaches and consults on program design, monitoring, evaluation and learning.
+Cheyanne Scharbatke-Church is Principal at Besa: Catalyzing Strategic Change, a social enterprise committed to catalyzing significant change on strategic issues in places experiencing conflict and structural or overt physical violence.
+As a Professor of Practice, at the Fletcher School she teaches and consults on program design, monitoring, evaluation and learning.
+Cheyanne is also a regular author and the curator of the CDA Perspectives blog series on corruption in fragile states.
 Cheyanne@besacsc.org

 Kiely Barnard-Webster is Program Manager at CDA Collaborative Learning Projects, working on innovative approaches to tackling corruption in the DRC and peacebuilding and conflict sensitivity in Myanmar.
 She also has experience in the field of gender and development. firstname.lastname@example.org